 Self-Guided Walking Tours

-Montreal is a great city to explore by foot; what better way to do that than by taking a free self-guided tour.
+Montreal is a great city to explore by foot; what better way to do that than by taking a free self-guided tour with Free Montreal Tours.

-Visit the Montreal Groupon page and you’ll find savings of anywhere from 40-90% on attractions, tours, activities, golf, dinner spots and accommodations.
+Visit the Groupon and you can find savings of anywhere from 40-90% on Montreal attractions, tours, activities, golf, dinner spots and accommodations.

 Be thrifty and practical!
 This information was accurate when published, but can change without notice.
 We recommend you confirm all details with the provider in question before planning your excursion.